 Leuprolide acetate (Lupron) is a type of gonadotropin-releasing hormone (GnRH) agonist.
 It is used for hormone therapy in poultry with reproductive disorders.
 It accomplishes this by stopping them from laying eggs by stopping the ovaries from making estrogen and progesterone.

-Leuprolide acetate is a drug used for hormone therapy in female birds with reproductive issues related to the need to stop laying eggs.
-It accomplishes this by stopping the female bird's ovaries from making estrogen and progesterone.
-Leuprolide acetate is also used in overly aggressive male poultry with excessive sex drives.
+Leuprolide acetate has also been used in overly aggressive roosters with excessive sex drives.
 It acts by preventing their bodies from making more testosterone.
-Male poultry who receive the injection or implant will usually often initially undergo an increase in testosterone levels for the first week, and start to decline by the end of the second week of treatment.
+Roosters who have received the injection or implant usually initially undergo an increase in testosterone level for the first week, then start to decline by the end of the second week of treatment.

 Drug form: Leuprolide acetate is given as an intramuscular (IM) injection or subcutaneously implanted, under the skin.
 In humans, leuprolide acetate is used for treating prostate cancer in men, endometriosis or uterine fibroids in woman, and early-onset puberty in children.

 Typical Dosage: 500-800 µg/kg IM, administered every 14 days.
 Usually after 3 doses it begins to take effect.